Daniella Pellegrini: Voice-over

 Daniella's work as a voice artist includes TV promos, commercials, radio station IDs and promos corporate presentations for global brands and animated characters.
 In 2002, Pellegrini became the voice for SABC 1, which was at the time the public broadcast channel with the highest viewership figures.
 Pellegrini has voiced projects for/with global brands including Fox, FX, National Geographic, Fox Retro, NatGeo Wild, Sony Entertainment Television, Animax, Walt Disney, Nickelodeon, Ministry of Sound, BBC World, Guide Dogs, DStv, GO, Vicious Delicious, Sheer Dance, DJ Online, SAfm, Radio 2000, Rennies Travel, JNC, Garnier, and Laundry Monsters.

 Acting and producing

-In 1998 at age 16, Pellegrini joined the SABC in her first professional acting role on Sasko Sam, a children's educational fitness show and worked on other smaller productions as well as music and corporate videos.
-In 2006 when Pellegrini moved to London she continued to study acting, accents and comedy.
+In 1998, Pellegrini joined the SABC in her first professional acting role on Sasko Sam, a children's educational fitness show and worked on other smaller productions as well as music and corporate videos.
+In 2006, Pellegrini moved to London and continued to study acting, accents and comedy.
 She has worked on a number of short films including Strange Meeting and the feature Superman: Requiem.

-In 2010 Pellegrini began producing and 8 months after she was cast in Superman: Requiem, she was invited to join the production team.
+In 2010, Pellegrini began producing.
+Eight months after she was cast in Superman: Requiem, she was invited to join the production team.
 Daniella's debut film as a producer 'Once Were' is an improvisational acting short.
 She currently has several projects in different stages of development.